TheOdinProject/curriculum/foundations/html_css/css_foundations/the_cascade.md

 <div class="lesson-content__panel" markdown="1">

+1. [The CSS Cascade](https://2019.wattenberger.com/blog/css-cascade) is a great, interactive read that goes a little more in detail about other factors that affect what CSS rules actually end up being applied.
 1. Complete the exercise in our [CSS exercises repository's `foundations/cascade` directory](https://github.com/TheOdinProject/css-exercises/tree/main/foundations/cascade) (remember that the instructions are in the README):
    - `01-cascade-fix`